pingcap/tidb-operator/en/enable-tls-for-mysql-client.md

     kubectl apply -f restore.yaml
     ```

-## Configure the MySQL client to use encrypted connection
+## Configure the MySQL client to use an encrypted connection

 To connect the MySQL client with the TiDB cluster, use the client-side certificate created above and take the following methods.
 For details, refer to [Configure the MySQL client to use encrypted connections](https://pingcap.com/docs/stable/how-to/secure/enable-tls-clients/#configure-the-mysql-client-to-use-encrypted-connections).